 What is the best way to remove the masking fluid?

-– Work fast and never allow the masking fluid to dry on you brush.
+– Work fast and never allow the masking fluid to dry on your brush.

 – It is important to apply and remove the masking fluid when the paper is completely dry, if not it is easy to tear the paper when removing it.

-– Before removing the masking fluid I recommend using a humid paper towel to clean the excess of pigment accumulated, this way we avoid transferring colour to the white areas.
+– Before removing the masking fluid I recommend using a humid paper towel to clean the excess of pigment accumulated, this way we avoid transferring color to the white areas.

 For more detailed information and a small demo can be found on the video below.

 When you meet someone for the first time, there are some questions that one would expect.
 Given how jobs tend to define us as individuals, it is only natural that someone wants to know what you do for a living.
 But somehow I doubt that if you answer that you are a lawyer, the next question is ‘Do you have a second job?’
 I have had so many funny conversations which start off with these two questions.
 It recently happened to me in a gallery where I was exhibiting and I felt like answering: